Wills

 There are several reasons why you should have a new will drafted when you establish residency in Florida.
 The most important reason is that, in order to be valid in Florida, your will must have been executed in strict compliance with Florida’s requirements for the execution of a will.
 There are only two methods by which a will is considered validly executed in Florida.
 One method is that the will has a self-proving affidavit.
 A self-proved will may be admitted to probate without further proof of its execution.
 The other method is that the will must have been signed in the presence of two witnesses and a notary, all of whom must sign the will in the presence of one another.

-If your out of state will do not have a self-proving affidavit, at least one of the witnesses will have to be found to attest to the fact that they witnessed you signing your will.
+If your out of state will does not have a self-proving affidavit, at least one of the witnesses will have to be found to attest to the fact that they witnessed you signing your will.
 Trying to track down a witness causes delay and expense in the probate process.

 Without a witness or a self-proving affidavit, the will is invalid and your property will pass according to Florida’s intestate succession laws without regard to your wishes.